HaloZero/FEWD_Curriculum_24/Final_Project/final_project_requirements.md

 ##DESCRIPTION

 The final project for FEWD will be to design and build a website of your choice.
 This project will test your knowledge of front-end web development, and it encapsulates everything you’ve learned in this course.
 The result will be a site that can be used in your portfolio.
 The objective of this project is to:

-•	To demonstrate understanding of all topics covered during this course.
+*	Demonstrate an understanding of all topics covered during this course.
-•	To apply knowledge gained during this course by building a website from the ground up.
+*	Apply knowledge gained during this course by building a website from the ground up.
-•	To combine technical and design skills to create an efficient website that is compatible with all the latest modern browsers and devices.
+*	Combine technical and design skills to create an efficient website that is compatible with mobile devices.

-We encourage you to exercise your creativity; instructors will validate feasibility and manage scope.
-Below are the core requirements that must be included.
+*	We encourage you to exercise your creativity; instructors will validate feasibility and manage scope.

 ##CORE REQUIREMENTS

+Use Web dev process to plan and develop
-*	__Demonstrate the process to plan and build your website by submitting all milestones.__ (see below)
+*	Demonstrate the process to plan and build your website by submitting all milestones. (see below

-*	__Use HTML to correctly structure the DOM.__
+Use HTML to correctly structure the DOM
 *	Use HTML5 structural elements (header, footer, nav, footer).
 *	Demonstrates correct use of classes and IDs.
-Use classes for identifying a type of element, and IDs for identifying a specific unique element on the page.
+*	Use classes for identifying a type of element, and IDs for identifying a specific unique element on the page.
 *	Selects appropriate tags to markup content.

-*	__Styled with CSS__
+Use CSS to style the page
 *	Demonstrate apply fonts, color to a page.
 *	Demonstrate use floats and the box model.

-*	__Interactive__
+Use JavaScript/jQuery to make the page interactive
 *	Make use of JavaScript/jQuery events to add interactivity to the page.

 ##MILESTONES